fpsampayo/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/geometry.rst

     gPolygon = QgsGeometry.fromPolygonXY([[QgsPointXY(1, 1), QgsPointXY(2, 2),
                                         QgsPointXY(2, 1)]])

-  Coordinates are given using :class:`QgsPoint` class or :class:`QgsPointXY` class.
-The difference between these classes is that :class:`QgsPoint` supports M and Z dimensions.
+  Coordinates are given using `QgsPoint <https://qgis.org/pyqgis/3.0/core/Point/QgsPoint.html>`_ class or `QgsPointXY <https://qgis.org/pyqgis/3.0/core/Point/QgsPointXY.html>`_ class.
+The difference between these classes is that `QgsPoint <https://qgis.org/pyqgis/3.0/core/Point/QgsPoint.html>`_ supports M and Z dimensions.

   Polyline (Linestring) is represented by a list of points.
 Polygon is